textbrowser/gpop/README.md

 GPG through GitHub.
-Like Poptastic but without e-mail.
+Like Poptastic, but without e-mail.

 This is a zero-source repository.
 Share messages through Discussions.
 Accounts are clearly required, like e-mail.